swiftlang/swift-package-manager/Documentation/Package.swift.md

 The targets are named how your subdirectories are named.

 If you want to exclude some files and folders from Package, you can simple list them in the `exclude`.
-Every item specifies an absolute folder path from the Root folder of the package
+Every item specifies a relative folder path from the Root folder of the package

 ```swift
 let package = Package(